ThiwankaUmagiliya/OAuth-2.0-with-Google-Calendar/README.md

 Download and extract the "sameet" repository.

 ### Step 2
-Run a local server from WAMPP / XAMPP or any other web server.
+Run a local server from WAMP / XAMPP or any other web server.

 ### Step 3
 Copy the "sameet" folder to the host directory.